franciscoxavier04/pm-BIM/docs/release-notes/15-3-0/README.md

 OpenProject now provides better visibility into dependencies by displaying relation dates for work packages that users do not have permission to view.
 Previously, restricted relations were completely invisible, making it difficult to understand scheduling dependencies.

-With OpenProject 15.3, users will see all relations in the Relations tab or date picker.
-The ones that the user is not allowed to see details display only the following:

-- Start and finish dates (for predecessor, successor, and child relations)
-- Lag time (for predecessor and successor relations, if applicable)

-Users still cannot interact with restricted work packages but will now understand why a task is scheduled at a specific time.
+OpenProject 15.3 improves transparency by displaying all relations in the Relations tab.
+While restricted work packages remain inaccessible, their **start and finish dates will now be visible**, along with lag time for applicable relations.
+This way, users still cannot interact with restricted work packages but will now understand why a task is scheduled at a specific time.

 > [!NOTE]
 > If a related work package has the same start and finish date, a single date is displayed instead of a range.
 This is [another feature of OpenProject 15.3 and applies to all Relations on the Relations tab](https://community.openproject.org/wp/61044), independent from the user's permissions.